anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Love is blind; friendship closes its eyes.
+Quote: Judge nothing, you will be happy.
+Forgive everything, you will be happier.
+Love everything, you will be happiest.

-By: Friedrich Nietzsche
+By: Sri Chinmoy